- Activity Level: high

 - Registered?: other

-Catahoula Bulldog Breed Profile
+Catahoula Bulldog Dog Breed Information

 The Catahoula Bulldog is a cross between a Catahoula Leopard Dog and an American Bulldog.
 Although a mixed-breed dog can take on any combination of traits from one or both parent breeds, a Catahoula Bulldog tends to be a loyal, loving, and hard-working dog that can take on a variety of jobs and still fit right in at home with their family.